AntCPLab/OpenBumbleBee/docs/getting_started/faq.rst

 - enable_action_trace
 - enable_pphlo_trace

-How could I use Cheetah protocol?
+How could I use Bumblebee protocol?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You only need to select Cheetah protocol in :ref:`/reference/runtime_config.md`.
+You only need to select Bumblebee protocol in :ref:`/reference/runtime_config.md`.
 Please search for *protocol* field in RuntimeConfig.
-And please keep in mind that Cheetah protocol is a 2PC protocol.
+And please keep in mind that Bumblebee protocol is a 2PC protocol.

 General